codemzy/static-blog/README.md

 Now go to the `/settings` directory.
 In `/settings/blog.js` add the name for the blog and decide if you want your blog as the main site or in subdirectory like `/blog`.
 There's a bunch of notes in there to help.

+First run `npm install` to install the dependencies needed to build the blog.

 To preview your blog run `npm run dev-build` followed by `npm run dev` to see your blog on port 8080 (http://localhost:8080).
 No hot reloading currently so if you add a new post run `npm run build-static` to create a new build and `npm run dev` to start the server again.

 ## Blog